-The reason is because our energy to stay focused gets depleted pretty quickly.
-We’re actually more productive when we have short breaks regularly, rather than slug it out for hours, because it gives our brains time to refresh.
+The reason is that our energy to stay focused gets depleted pretty quickly.
+We’re more productive when we have short breaks regularly, rather than slug it out for hours because it gives our brains time to refresh.

 Here’s how to make snack studying work: